gloveboxes/Sales-Assistant-built-with-local-Docker-Model-and-Function-Calling-with-MCP-Integration/README.md

 ---

 **Note**: This is a demonstration project showcasing MCP integration with local AI models.
-The Contoso company and sales data are fictional and used for educational purposes.
+The Zava company and sales data are fictional and used for educational purposes.